Dungyichao/http_server/README.md

 ), then we can send the reply-message (content of file) to the client.

 # 3. Implement the Code
+The overall code can be viewed from the following link: https://github.com/Dungyichao/http_server/blob/master/src/helloworld.cpp

 ### 3.1 Code Structure
 We keep looping through the following code in sequence, namely 1 --> 2 --> 3 --> 4 --> 5 --> 1 --> 2 --> ......
 We only focus on number 3 and number 4 and the reply function as well. <br />